uwescience/reproducible/index.md

  - [Guidelines](guidelines.html) for Reproducible and Open Science
  - [Goals and benefits](goals.html) of following these guidelines

+**Under construction:** Most of the pages below don't have much content yet.

  - [Data](data.html)
  - [Code](code.html)
  - [Git resources](git.html)